fdiaz/move-fast-talk/presentation.md

 ^ In this talk I'll discuss my journey and my thoughts about iOS development in particular and how to create good code in general.
 ^ This has worked for my, with my background.
-^ I haven't done any scientific research on this, so this is prueley based on experience.
+^ I haven't done any scientific research on this, so this is purely based on experience.

 ---